samuelmbp/punk-api/steps.md

     -   [.!?]: Matches the punctuation mark (period, exclamation mark, or question mark) that ends the sentence.
 -   description.match(regex) applies the regular expression pattern to the description string and returns an array of matches.
 -   match[0] retrieves the first match from the array, which corresponds to the first sentence.

+## TODO:

+-   Add hover effects for cards
+-   Create a HERO banner on the main page